lichess-org/lila/README.md

 ## License

-Lila is licensed under the GNU Affero General Public License 3 or any later version at your choice with an exception for Highcharts.
+Li[shogi in scala]la is licensed under the GNU Affero General Public License 3 or any later version at your choice with an exception for Highcharts.
 See COPYING for details.
 WIP